Lavaca River: History

 The navigable Texas river's name is a corruption of Rivière des Vaches ("Cow River"), by French explorer René-Robert Cavelier, Sieur de La Salle.
 The flagship of Jean Laffite's fleet was alleged to have been scuttled in the lower part of the river.

 Economy

-Hallettsville, and Moulton, Texas, are included this river section's river authority is Lavaca-Navidad River Authority, which was established in 1941.
+Hallettsville, and Moulton, Texas, are included in Lavaca-Navidad River Authority, which was established in 1941.